ainsleymcgrath/blog/content/posts/dependency_injection_without_being_weird_about_it.md

 I find myself literally using the word "info" very often.

-Info is very often a result of some kind, so it's frequently spotted as a return value..

 ### Params

-When you need any kind of *input* like search criteria, indexes, identifiers, paths, etc, you need `Params`.
+When you need any kind of _input_ like search criteria, indexes, identifiers, paths, etc, you need `Params`.

 ```python
 class BakerGetParams: